 The learning process of ANN

 ANN uses an iterative process to improve the output result.
 To achieve this it takes an input generating corresponding output.
-Then the error is calculated and the next data is processed along with the error which helps the algorithm to readjust the weights given to a variety of input features.
-To initiate the algorithm initially random weights are assigned to various features.
-In the iterative process, the algorithm reprocesses the same input once again, so hopefully, next time around the cost would be minimized and the output would be closest to that expected.
-Often some networks could never optimize the result even close to the expected output.
-It is not because the algorithm was wrongly designed, many times it is also due to the lack of sufficient data.
-Preferably there should be sufficient data for both training and validation purposes.
+Then, the error is computed, and the algorithm processes the next set of data, using the error to readjust the weights assigned to various input features.
+Initially, random weights are assigned to these features.
+In the iterative process, the algorithm reprocesses the same inputs with the hope that the cost will be minimized, and the output will closely match the expected result.
+However, some networks may struggle to optimize the result, often due to insufficient data rather than a flaw in the algorithm’s design.
+Ideally, there should be ample data available for both training and validation purposes.

 It helps in better understanding noisy data as well as being able to classify patterns on which they have not yet been trained.
 A commonly known ANN algorithm is Backpropagation.